In this post, I share how I built a private Kubernetes cluster on my own servers.

 $ sudo chown $(id -u):$(id -g) $HOME/.kube/config

-# use `sudo vagrant ssh` to login your each nodes.
+# use `sudo vagrant ssh` to log in to each node.

 $ sudo kubeadm join 192.168.2.xxxx:6443 --token xxxxxxxxx --discovery-token-ca-cert-hash sha256:xxxxxxxxxxxxx